cristobalgrau/free-genai-bootcamp-2025/sentence-constructor/claude/Readme.md

 This approach will work, but continuing to use Claude will quickly exhaust your daily quota.
 Unfortunately, with the Free Tier, this method is not viable for sustained use.

 ![alt text](image-5.png)

+The Multifile Management Prompt can be adjusted to handle more example files, but the more prompt data you include, the faster your daily quota will be exhausted.

 ### Prompting Guides